Coverage of this policy

 Sharing personally identifiable information with other companies

 We will not share your personally identifiable information unless you have authorised us to share it or unless required by law.
 If you have not authorised us to share it and you want to do it now, or if you have authorised us to share your personal information and have changed your mind, send us an email at email@example.com.
-When we share your personal information with other companies, they cannot use this information this information with other information they may already have about you, or share this information with other companies or people without your express permission.
+When we share your personal information with other companies, they cannot use this with other information they may already have about you, or share this information with other companies or people without your express permission.

 Disclosure of your identity